stefanodixon-ux/webMAN-MOD/README.md

 - Several shortcuts to toggle Cobra, swap Rebug files, mount net0/ or net1/, show IDPS/PSID, etc.
 - Support for user defined combos (pad shortcuts)
 - Enable screen capture on CFW that don't has the feature.
+- Enable selection of emulator for PS1 and PS2 on B/C consoles
 - Various improvements on File Manager (links to navigate faster, mount ISO, mount net0/ or net1/, preview images, copy/paste/delete files & folders)
 - MIN+ memory profile (same as MIN but uses 512K and 2.5X more buffer for PS3 games)
 - MAX+ memory profile (same as MAX 1280K for PS3 games, others buffer is reduced, eg: 2X less buffer for ftp and 4X for DVD etc...)